PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 As we can see Fuge is supplying both SRV and A records for discovery which Concordant is able to lookup.
 It is important to note that in a Kubernetes production environment the same DNS entries will be available for service discovery.

 ### See also

-**TODO DMC**
+* TBD

 ## Adding a Queue Based Service

 In this recipe we will create a simple asynchronous event recording service.
 In this context asynchronous means that we will expose the service over a queue rather than a direct point to point connection.
 We will be using Redis as a our queue mechanism for this recipe as it is simple and lightweight to use.

 ### Getting Ready

 To prepare for this recipe we need to ensure that we have Redis available.
-The simplest way to do this is to use the official Docker Redis image, so, to get ready for this section you will need to pull this image:
+The simplest way to do this is to use the official Docker Redis image, so, to get ready for this section we will need to pull this image:

 ```sh
 $ docker pull redis